WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Factors Influencing Cracking Pressure

-– High elastic silicone rubbers, including some specialty grades, allow the valve to open and close more easily.
+– High-elasticity silicone rubbers, including certain specialty grades, allow for easier opening and closing.

-– LSR formulations contribute to stable opening and closing over long service life.
+– LSR formulations contribute to stable, repeatable performance over long service life.

 Tuning Cracking Pressure

-By adjusting hardness, wall thickness, slit length, and lip geometry, the opening pressure can be tuned to fit:
+By adjusting hardness, wall thickness, slit length, and lip geometry, the cracking pressure can be tuned to meet specific requirements:

-– Low‑pressure medical and consumer products requiring easy flow start.
+– Low-pressure medical and consumer products that require easy flow start

-– Systems that need higher opening pressure to avoid unintended leakage.
+– Systems that need higher cracking pressure to avoid unintended leakage

-Developers typically evaluate several configurations to identify the best balance between easy opening and strong sealing.
+Developers typically evaluate multiple configurations to achieve the optimal balance between easy opening and reliable sealing.

 Die‑Cutting Tool Design And Manufacturing

-The slit in a duckbill valve is formed with a special die‑cutting tool rather than molded as an open slot.
-The tool commonly has an end angle between 45 and 55 degrees to create a precise cut.
+The slit in a duckbill valve is formed using a specialized die-cutting tool rather than being molded as an open slot.
+The tool is designed to create a clean separation of the elastomer along the slit without displacing material from the sealing faces, ensuring the lips remain intact and free from burrs or debris.

 Production Capabilities And Process Highlights

-Professional producers of these valves typically offer specialized manufacturing technologies tailored to elastomer components.
+Professional manufacturers of duckbill valves typically offer specialized production technologies tailored to elastomer components.

 – Compression molding for a wide range of rubber materials.